qafny/particleSystem/coq/README.md

 * QBlueSemantics.v - The QBlue language semantics and type soundness proofs.
 * QBlueCompiler.v - The QBlue compiler and the step by step proofs in Sec.5.

+## Run experiments
+After Run `make` in the top-level directory to compile our Coq proofs;
+Follow experiment/README.md